Heating Your Home? Here’s What You Need to Know:

 All air leaks and ductwork should be properly sealed to keep heat inside your home.
 Make sure to check pipes, wires, and potentially seal off any holes.
 Outside air can seep in if the ductwork leaks into the attic or crawl space.
 Fixing duct leakage can save you over 20% on your heating expenditures, as your HVAC will no longer have to work as hard to compensate for the loss of heat.
 Vent fans going into the attic often lose a considerable amount of heat through the ductwork, so wrapping those with added insulation can help stop the waste.

 If you are not familiar with the ins and outs of ductwork, you are not alone.
-You may want to consider enlisting the help of an HVAC company in Charleston to do a diagnostic check for you.
+You may want to consider enlisting the help of a local HVAC company in Charleston to do a diagnostic check for you.
 That way, you are not spending money on things that do not need repairs while excluding others that do.
 However, you can easily do a vent check around your home without the help of a professional.
 A DIY vent inspection includes moving all furniture, curtains, etc., away from vents so that they can properly circulate the heat you are paying for.

 4 – Energy Efficient Windows